 No single company, organization or government can tackle the challenge of creating a circular future alone.
 It will demand collaboration across industry, civil society, policymakers, businesses and consumers to deliver the resources and capabilities that will accelerate systems-level change.

-We’re partnering with the Ellen MacArthur Foundation (EMF) to explore new business models focused on reuse and regeneration.
-We are also working with the Circular Fibres Initiative, a program launched by EMF and key industry stakeholders to build a circular economy for textiles, starting with clothing.
+We are working with the Circular Fibres Initiative, a program launched by EMF and key industry stakeholders to build a circular economy for textiles, starting with clothing.

 The best way to reduce waste is to design it out of products from the start.
 We have created a set of tools that help our product creation teams make better decisions to eliminate waste.